-26 35 00 Power Filters and Conditioners
+26 35 00 Power filters and conditioners

-26 35 26 Harmonic Filters
+26 35 26 Harmonic filters

-Refer to section 26 29 23 Variable-Frequency Drive (VFD) Motor Controllers.
+Refer to section 26 29 23 Variable-Frequency Drive (VFD) motor controllers.

-26 35 33 Power Factor Correction Equipment
+26 35 33 Power factor correction equipment

-26 35 33.16 Low-Voltage Power Factor Correction Equipment
+26 35 33.16 Low-voltage power factor correction equipment

 1. Shall be installed when the projected power factor is less than 0.8 and sized to bring power factor to unity.
+It shall be a minimum three-stage system to accommodate future loads.

-26 36 00 Transfer Switches
+26 36 00 Transfer switches

-26 36 23 Automatic Transfer Switches
+26 36 23 Automatic transfer switches

 - 1. All automatic transfer switches shall be contactor type.
 Breaker type transfer switches are not acceptable. - 2.
 The Design Team shall determine if a four-pole or overlapping neutral transfer switch is required based on the location of the transfer switches, generators, and system grounds. - 3.
 All ATSs rated greater than 100A or in buildings classified as a residence, shall have a manual bypass for both the normal and emergency supplies, which can be engaged without interrupting power to the loads.
-The transfer switch mechanism shall be fully withdrawable when bypassed to perform maintenance. - Closed transition automatic transfer switches (CT-ATS) shall be installed when the emergency supply to the transfer switch is connected directly to a generator's emergency distribution system. (e.g., emergency supply normally unavailable/deenergized) - 5.
-Open transition automatic transfer switches (OT-ATS) shall be installed when the emergency supply to the transfer switch is connected to the load side of another transfer switch (e.g., emergency supply normally available) - 6.
-CT-ATSs shall have a selector switch with a "remote start" position/setting and a "remote start and transfer" position/setting. - 7.
+The transfer switch mechanism shall be fully withdrawable when bypassed to perform maintenance. - 4.
+Closed transition automatic transfer switches (CT-ATS) shall be installed when the emergency supply to the transfer switch is connected directly to a generator's emergency distribution system. (e.g., emergency supply normally unavailable/de-energized) - 5.
+Open transition automatic transfer switches (OT-ATS) shall be installed when the emergency supply to the transfer switch is connected to the load side of another transfer switch (e.g., emergency supply normally available)

+- 6. CT-ATSs shall have a selector switch with a "remote start" position/setting and a "remote start and transfer" position/setting. - 7.
 OT-ATSs shall have a selector switch or button with a "transfer test" position/setting. - 8.
-Automatic transfer switch shall have the following settings available: - Time delay normal to emergency (TDNE) adjustable from 0 to 60 seconds - Time delay emergency to normal (TDEN) adjustable from 0 to 600 seconds

-- Time delay neutral (TDN) adjustable from 0 to 5 seconds - Generators cool down timer adjustable from 0 to 600 seconds - All transfer switches shall have a dry type contact which will be open when the transfer switch is in the emergency position and closed when in the normal position.
+Automatic transfer switch shall have the following settings available: - a.
+Time delay normal to emergency (TDNE) adjustable from 0 to 60 seconds - b.
+Time delay emergency to normal (TDEN) adjustable from 0 to 600 seconds - c.
+Time delay neutral (TDN) adjustable from 0 to 5 seconds - d.
+Generators cool down timer adjustable from 0 to 600 seconds - 9.
+All transfer switches shall have a dry type contact which will be open when the transfer switch is in the emergency position and closed when in the normal position.
 Dry contact shall be rated up to 125VAC/125VDC. - 10.
 All Transfer switches shall be equipped with a meter of type 'NRG', measuring the current and voltage on the load side of the transfer switch.
 Refer to section 26 27 13 Electricity Metering for metering requirements.
 Power for the meter to be derived from the load side of the transfer switch through an uninterruptable power supply (UPS).
 Control power for any digital inputs to the meter shall be derived from the same UPS.
 The meter's first discrete input shall be wired to the transfer switch output described in 9 above. - 11.
 Start signal shall be subject to the wiring and control methods in section 26 05 19.01 Wires and Cables. - 12.
 Generators cool down timer shall be coordinated with generator controls.
 If the generator has its own cool down function, then the ATS cool down timer shall be set to zero. - 13.
 If the ATS is not tied to an emergency source directly connected to a generator, the ATS cool down timer shall be set to zero, as is the case for OT-ATS installations. - 14.
-Refer to Appendix A Table of Signals for BAS Remote Monitoring for a list of required auxiliary contacts.
+Shall be monitored for the alarms listed in the table below: